 Measuring Temperature: A Common Element of Batch Production

-Temperature is a key element for many chemical reactions (including those in baking, for example), which is why the best scales for this purpose are able to measure and control temperature conditions in the container.
+Temperature is a key element for many chemical reactions (including those in baking, for example), which is why the best scales for this purpose can measure and control temperature conditions in the container.

 Industrial Digital Filling Scales: How to Create A Mix of Multiple Ingredients

-Arlyn Scales offers a number of accessories on scales that help you build the data infrastructure you need to collect, store and transfer your measurements, and the hardware you need to use these measurements in your production process.
+Arlyn Scales offers several accessories on scales that help you build the data infrastructure you need to collect, store, and transfer your measurements, and the hardware you need to use these measurements in your production process.

-Storing and Reproducing Formulas for Batch Production with Digital Industrial Filling Scales
+Storing and Reproducing Formulas with Digital Industrial Filling Scales

 These types of scales usually come standard with an RS-232 connection, but since that requires close proximity to a computer, they are more frequently being outfitted with…